 - Assist with prospective developments and acquisitions by evaluating financial structure, and strategic opportunities to advance the Office’s mission and achieve state policy/funding priorities

-- Assemble project development teams, and manage vendor contracts (architectural, environmental, engineering, etc.)
+- Assist with assembling project development teams, and managing vendor contracts (architectural, environmental, engineering, etc.)

 - Develop presentations and other communications about projects and assist in making presentations to public commissions and community groups